History on screen: tensions and dialogues in North African cinema

 - How can historical research on these societies enrich the understanding of cinematographic works?

-- Is there any collaboration between North African historians and filmmakers in the scriptwriting and filming of historical events?
+- Is there collaboration between North African historians and filmmakers in scripting and filming historical events?

 Program